-3010 History of Political Thought 3 hrs.
+3 hrs.
 (3, 0) Examination of major works in the development of political thought from ancient Greece through the 20th century.
 Theorists studied include Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, and Mill.
 PREREQUISITE: Sophomore standing.
 OFFERED: Spring semester of even-numbered years.
 SAME AS: HIST/POSC 3010.

-Development of American Thought 3020 3 hrs.
-(3, 0) Interdepartmental course tracing the history and development of American thought and its influence on American life and literature.
+3020 Development of American Thought

+Interdepartmental course tracing the history and development of American thought and its influence on American life and literature.
 PREREQUISITE: Upper-division standing.
 SAME AS: HIST 3020.
+OFFERED: With sufficient demand.

-3200 Nineteenth-Century Philosophy 3 hrs.
-(3, 0) Particular emphasis on Kant, rise of German Idealism, and dominant figures through Nietzsche.
+3200 Nineteenth-Century Philosophy

+Particular emphasis on Kant, rise of German Idealism, and dominant figures through Nietzsche.
+OFFERED: With sufficient demand.

-3210 Moral Conflicts and Controversy 3 hrs.
-(3, 0) Examines the question of moral conflict through the works of the Greek tragic poets Aeschylus and Sophocles and selected works of Plato and Aristotle.
+3210 Moral Conflicts and Controversy

+Examines the question of moral conflict through the works of the Greek tragic poets Aeschylus and Sophocles and selected works of Plato and Aristotle.
 Students consider solutions to the moral problems arising from irreconcilable life situations.
 PREREQUISITE: PHIL 2000.
+OFFERED: With sufficient demand.

-Psychology of Religion 3370 3 hrs.
-(3, 0) Examination of Christian and religious existence and their relationships to various aspects of human life by approaches developed in religious, philosophical, and psychological traditions of study.
+3370 Psychology of Religion

+Examination of Christian and religious existence and their relationships to various aspects of human life by approaches developed in religious, philosophical, and psychological traditions of study.
 SAME AS: PSYC/RLGN 3370.
+OFFERED: Spring semester.

+4200 Philosophical Theology

-Philosophical Theology 4200 Various understandings of God with emphasis on current theological developments.
+Various understandings of God with emphasis on current theological developments.
 SAME AS: RLGN 4200.
+OFFERED: With sufficient demand.